UAE Job Interview Guide 2026 — Dubai & Abu Dhabi Hiring, Salary Ranges, Visa & Real Questions

 TL;DR

 UAE interviews in Dubai and Abu Dhabi blend Gulf formality with multinational corporate rigour — at Emirates NBD, ADCB, FAB, Mashreq, Emaar, DP World, ADNOC, Etisalat, Careem, Talabat, and the Dubai-based regional offices of every major global bank, consultancy and tech firm.
 Expect 4-6 rounds, salary expectations asked early in AED gross monthly (with package elements like housing allowance, schooling), and Emiratisation considerations on which roles are open to expats.
 Tax-free framing matters: an AED 40,000/month package is roughly equivalent to USD 200k+ in the US.
-Practise structured mocks with OphyAI Interview Coach, then use the OphyAI Interview Copilot for the UAE live for Dubai and Abu Dhabi rounds.
+Practise structured mocks with OphyAI Interview Coach for the UAE, then use the OphyAI Interview Copilot for the UAE to keep salary notes, visa details, and interview examples organized.

 The United Arab Emirates remains the single highest-paying English-speaking job market in the Middle East and one of the most attractive globally for international professionals.
 Tax-free personal income, world-class infrastructure, and an active strategy to attract foreign talent through the Golden Visa programme have turned Dubai and Abu Dhabi into magnets for senior tech, finance, professional services, and hospitality talent.
 At the same time, Emiratisation policy is reshaping which roles are available to expatriates and at what level.